 What exactly is cocaine?

 Cocaine is a powerfully addictive stimulant drug made from the leaves of the coca plant native to South America.
-Cocaine is a white hydro-chloride salt in its powdered form.
-Although health care providers can use it for valid medical purposes, such as local anesthesia for some surgeries, cocaine is an illegal drug.
+Cocaine is a white hydrochloride salt in its powdered form.
+Although health care providers can use it for valid medical purposes, such as local anaesthesia for some surgeries, cocaine is an illegal drug.

 As a street drug, cocaine looks like a fine, white, crystal powder.
 Street dealers often mix it with things like cornstarch, talcum powder, or flour to increase profits.
 They may also mix it with other drugs such as the stimulant amphetamine.

 What is crack cocaine?

 Crack cocaine is derived from powdered cocaine by combining it with water and another substance, usually baking soda (sodium bicarbonate).
 After cocaine and baking soda are combined, the mixture is boiled, and a solid forms.
 Once it’s cooled and broken into smaller pieces, these pieces are sold as crack.
 It is a rock formation that is generally white, cream, tan, or light brown.
 It is cheaper to buy than pure cocaine.
 When the drug is heated and then smoked, it makes a crackling sound – hence the name.
 It is a highly concentrated form of cocaine and therefore very addictive.
 It is possible for a person to become addicted to crack cocaine after just one use.

 Cocaine powder can be snorted through the nose or rubbed into gums.
 It takes longer to feel its effects but the resulting high lasts longer.

 The powder can also be dissolved in water and injected into the bloodstream.
 Some people inject a combination of cocaine and heroin, called a Speedball.